 Enoch Jones was born in Southern Maryland.
 In 1800, he married Mary Neal from Baltimore.
 By 1805 the couple was living in Washington County, MD where they bought 171 acres near the Conococheague Creek from local merchant Matthew Van Lear.
 In 1808, Jones held a Methodist camp meeting at his farm that lasted three days.
 Five year later, Jones, along with other Williamsport men: Peter Light, Jeremiah Jack, and Prather, purchased a lot in Williamsport to build a Methodist Church.
 Peter Light owned and operated the ferry from Virginia (now WV) to Williamsport.
 The Methodist were serious abolitionist.

 Was the “solemn purpose” of the chapel to provide sanctuary for runaway slaves?
-By the time of the Civil War, the town of Williamsport was so divided on war and slavery that the pastor of the Lutheran Church threw up his hands and resigned, vowing he could be of no affect to a congregation so divided.
-The church was not able to find a replacement pastor that suited until well after the wars end.
+By the time of the Civil War, the town of Williamsport was so divided on war and slavery that the pastor of the Lutheran Church threw up his hands and resigned, vowing he could be of no effect to a congregation so divided.
+The church did not find a replacement pastor until after the war ended.

 In the early 1930s, local historian Samuel Piper recorded the names on tombstones at hundreds of churches and graveyards all over Washington County.
-At Jones Chapel he noted a tombstone for both Enoch (d.1855) and Mary Jones (d.1842), and other tombstones for nearby families such as the Neikirks, Neals, and Alridges.
-Then Piper added “1 grave under church, no stone.
+At Jones Chapel, he noted a tombstone for both Enoch (d.1855) and Mary Jones (d.1842), and other tombstones for nearby families such as the Neikirks, Neals, and Alridges.
+Then Piper added, “1 grave under church, no stone.
 Enoch and Mary are buried under the Church.”
 This is the only listing in Piper’s work for anyone buried under a church.
-There are many people (still alive) who remember seeing human bones in the vault.
+Many people (still alive) remember seeing human bones in the vault.

 When Enoch Jones deeded the land and chapel to his daughter Eleanor in 1854, he noted that a graveyard existed and was contiguous to the chapel; “a certain Church or Chapel. . . together with the grounds and burial places thereon to attached” It seems clear that when Enoch Jones and his wife Mary Jones died, they were buried in the ground in the graveyard.

-In 1954, now reported to be more than 100 years old, Jones Chapel underwent modernization with the installation of electric, a new alter, and fresh paint, the Reverend Claude Carbaugh, Pastor.
+In 1954, now reported to be more than 100 years old, Jones Chapel underwent modernization with the installation of electricity, a new altar, and fresh paint, under the Reverend Claude Carbaugh, Pastor.

 During Carbaugh’s pastorate, one parishioner reported that occasionally the elders would go down into the vault and “straighten the bones,” confirming there were no coffins.

-If Enoch and Mary Jones, and an unnamed child, were exhumed and placed in the vault many years after they died, then what was the vaults original purpose?
-A vault with a disguised trap door under the altar indicates a desire hide something, or somebody.
+If Enoch and Mary Jones, an unnamed child, were exhumed and placed in the vault many years after they died, what was the vault's original purpose?
+A vault with a disguised trap door under the altar indicates a desire to hide something or somebody.
 Was Enoch Jones an abolitionist?
 In 1818, he and Robert Wilson paid $450 and bought the freedom of the slave John Moody.
 Fellow Methodist Peter Light of Williamsport was the owner and operator of the ferry across the Potomac River.
-Was Peter Light providing transportation across the Potomac River into Williamsport, then leading the runaways to the chapel with it’s secret vault as a stop along the Underground Railroad?
+Was Peter Light providing transportation across the Potomac River into Williamsport, then leading the runaways to the chapel with its secret vault as a stop along the Underground Railroad?
 Unfortunately, and wisely, no one kept notes or records of this illegal activity.

-The Jones Chapel Farm home, an 8-room two-story brick home built in the mid-1800s by Enoch and Mary Jones.
+The Jones Chapel Farmhouse is an 8-room two-story brick home built in the mid-1800s by Enoch and Mary Jones.
 The last Jones sold the farm to Williamsport merchant E. G. Stake in 1864.
-After Stake sold the farm in 1879 it changed hands 7 more times until in 1930 when Mary Moser bought it at public auction.
-In 1934, the newspaper reported that after having being closed for an estimated fifty years,“ Jones Chapel, one of the oldest churches in the county, will again be used after a long abandon, through the organization of a Sunday School by a Pentecostal preaching group.”
+After Stake sold the farm in 1879, it changed hands seven more times until 1930, when Mary Moser bought it at a public auction.
+In 1934, the newspaper reported that after having been closed for an estimated fifty years,“ Jones Chapel, one of the oldest churches in the county, will again be used after a long abandon, through the organization of a Sunday School by a Pentecostal preaching group.”